What is a Manifold?

 The first construction we examine is the most elementary of the four: the graph

-— they are covered by a single chart, and the chart is essentially built into
+They are covered by a single chart, and that chart is already built into the

-the definition.
-The reason for treating them carefully is that the technique
+definition.
+The reason for treating them carefully is that the technique they

-they introduce, sometimes called the graph chart construction,
+introduce, sometimes called the graph chart construction, becomes

 Setup